 - Lead by example.
 Embrace a healthier lifestyle yourself, and make being active part of your everyday life.
 This can be as small as taking the stairs instead of the lift, or walking/riding your bikes to school together.
 If school isn’t close enough to walk, perhaps you could park the car some distance away and walk the rest of the way together.

-- Get your child involved in small jobs around the house that get them moving.
+- Involve your child in small jobs around the house that get them moving.
 This could be helping you clean the car, walk the dog, or work in the garden.

-We hope this guide has given you some ideas on reducing screen time and getting your kids active.
+We hope this guide for parents regarding screen time has given you some ideas on reducing screen time and getting your kids active.
 Remember that the 60 minutes can be accumulated over the course of the day, instead of in one session, and some activity is always better than none!

 If you’re not sure where to get started in getting your kids more active and if finding worthwhile activities to undertake in the school holidays is a challenge, then, Australian Sports Camps coaching programs are a great way to sample different sports for a few days each to see what your child enjoys the most.